cyberblitz/RatPi/README.md

 # RatPi
-Extracts JSON from Fuel Rats Rescues End Pooinjt and displays on LCD using Raspberry Pi
+Extracts JSON from Fuel Rats Rescues End Point and displays on LCD using Raspberry Pi